Matchstic/mini-drone-lib/remote/README.md

 ```
 $ .bin/calibrate.sh /dev/<tty of your board>
 ```

+This script assumes you are using identical hardware.
+Otherwise, just make sure to update line 23 of `calibration.py` to match your setup.

 In the terminal, you should see the current calibration status logged to the screen.